THEIOTGUY/yolov8_car_number_plate_detection/README.md

 # YOLOv8_Car_Number_Plate_Detection

 ## INTRODUCTION :
 This repository provides a comprehensive guide and codebase for training a car number plate detection model using YOLOv8n on a GPU.
-We will be training a yolov8n model 21,173 images for training, 1019 test images and 2046 validation images for 100 epochs on rtx 3060 gpu(12gb ram) which took me 3.463 hours on RTX 3060 gpu (12gb ram).
+We will be training a yolov8n model 21,173 images for training, 1019 test images and 2046 validation images for 100 epochs on gpu which took me 3.463 hours on GPU.
 We will be using one more model which is pretrained YOLOv8n for detecting vehicles and then we will use our custom trained model to detect license plate on those vehicles
 ## REQUIREMENTS :
 * Requirements :
 * Python (3.8 or higher)